-This is an easier baked version of the traditional steamed rice cake served during Lunar New Year.
+This bouncy baked cake takes inspiration from nian gao, a traditional steamed rice cake served during Lunar New Year.
 The key ingredient to this sweet, dense, sticky cake is mochiko -- sweet rice flour -- which gives the cake a fun and surprising texture.
+This recipe features almonds, almond extract and coconut flakes, which add flavor and texture not typical of nian gao.

 Preheat the oven to 325 degrees F. Spray a 9-inch cake pan with nonstick cooking spray, line it with a parchment round and place on a baking sheet.